-Generally speaking, product quality, in terms of numismatic grade, is improving from basic to deep proof like over years.
+Generally speaking, product quality, in terms of coin grade, is improving from very basic to (deep) prooflike over years.
 Nothing is worth mentioning here really.
-The 2019 50p coin was taken from the Royal Mint Experience strike your own (syo), and originally only the place where you were able to purchase.
-However, the Royal Mint changed rules after the big sales of 50 years of the 50p coin proof standard and silver proof standard.
+If you have a close look at the 2019 50p coin w/o and w/ privy, there is one thing you have to address, coin w/ privy grade much better than coin w/o privy.
+The 2019 50p coin w/o privy was taken at the Royal Mint Experience, strike your own (syo), and originally only the place where you were able to purchase.
+However, the Royal Mint changed rules after the big sales of 50 years of the 50p coin proof standard and silver proof standard sets.
 It makes the 2019 50p syo coin a bit controversial.

 - 50p coin 1982 (left) vs. 1969 (right)

 No longer “New” onwards.

 2nd Portrait to 3rd Portrait (in 1985) during 50 years

 - 2nd portrait [1969, 1984] vs. 3rd portrait [1985, 1997]

 GB 1st 50p circulating silver proof coin (in 1996) during 50 years

 - 50p Silver proof coin seated Britannia in 1996

 - Provenance: the 25th Anniversary of decimalisation in 1996, UK vs. IOM